1. We have audited the accompanying financial statements of City Union

 (ii) in the case of the Profit & Loss Account of the profit for the

 (iii) in the case of the Cash flow Statement, of Cash flows for the

 year ended on that date.

-9. The Balance Sheet and the Profit and Loss Account have been drawn
+9. The Balance Sheet and the Statement of Profit and Loss have been

 best of our knowledge and belief, were necessary for the purpose of our